Tufail Hussain became the Director of Islamic Relief UK in July 2019.

 Judith has built, led, managed and coached multi-disciplinary communications teams, focusing on brand/marketing, publications, media/PR, digital, fundraising communications and internal communications.
 She has experience in overseeing user-testing exercises on websites; managing digital content strategies; and overseeing effective social marketing.
 She is also experienced in commissioning media content and managing PR events, including the creation of a photo competition and exhibition in collaboration with The Guardian; the organisation of celebrity visits, the promotion of a flagship policy document in all the daily broadsheets, the Today programme and Radio 5 Live; and the promotion of fundraising content in consumer magazines.

-Zia Salik has been supporting Islamic Relief’s work for over eighteen years, initially as a volunteer and then as a member of the fundraising team for the last eight years.
+Zia Salik has been supporting Islamic Relief’s work for over eighteen years, initially as a volunteer and then as a member of the fundraising team for the last 10 years.
 In his previous role as National Community Fundraising Manager, he coordinated Islamic Relief’s network of fundraisers, volunteers and supporters across the UK.
-As interim Head of Fundraising, he will be leading on the delivery of Islamic Relief UK’s fundraising strategy as well as representing the organisation at key engagements.
+As Head of Fundraising, he will be leading on the delivery of Islamic Relief UK’s fundraising strategy as well as representing the organisation at key engagements.

 Zia has visited many of Islamic Relief’s projects and has seen first-hand the impact of natural and man-made disasters on the world’s most vulnerable people, from the recent tsunami and earthquake in Indonesia to the ongoing conflict in Syria.
 He has also been able to witness the amazing difference our donors allow us to make, saving lives across the globe.